 More information can be found at the RPL Homepage.

 ORNL’s Enriched Stable Isotope Prototype Plant (ESIPP) was constructed to aid in the replenishment of the nation’s inventory of enriched stable isotopes, which had not been produced since 1998 when calutrons at the Y-12 National Security Complex were placed on “standby” mode.
 ESIPP is composed of two key instruments: (1) the Electromagnetic Isotope Separator (EMIS), commissioned in 2017, which offers tens of milliamperes of ion current with milligrams-per-hour throughput, and (2) the Gas Centrifuge Isotope Separator (GCIS), which offers milligrams-per-second throughput (dependent on the number of machines, cascade design, and individual machine performance).

 To date, ruthenium-96 has been produced and delivered to customers using EMIS, and the NIDC and DOE continue to develop priorities for new production campaigns.
 A project to expand the plant for enriching kilogram quantities of isotopes using GCIS technology is in progress.
-The expanded plant, referred to as the Stable Isotope Production Facility, will be a significant new investment in support of research requiring large quantities of enriched stable isotopes not readily available from other sources.
+The expanded plant, referred to as the U.S. Stable Isotope Production and Research Facility (SIPRC), will be a significant new investment in support of research requiring large quantities of enriched stable isotopes not readily available from other sources.

 LANL Plutonium Facility